defano/digital-design/README.md

 Project | Description
 --------|---------------------------
 [knight-rider](knight-rider/) | A "hello world" project that does nothing but cycle the Papilio LogicStart Megawing's eight LEDs in a pattern reminiscent of Kit from the 80s TV show Knight Rider.
 This is a good starting point for testing your toolchain and hardware.
+[seven-segment-counter](seven-segment-counter/) | A slightly more complicated project that drives all four seven-segment digits on the LogicStart with a rapidly incrementing base-10 count.

 # Setup